Annan wants more action to curb Kenya violence before March vote

 Former cabinet ministers, Uhuru Kenyatta and William Ruto go on trial at the Hague-based court in April, a month after the presidential election.

-There are concerns they will not honor their summons, but Kenyatta and Ruto have repeatedly said that they would do so.
+There are concerns they will not honour their summons, but Kenyatta and Ruto have repeatedly said that they would do so.

 There are also fears the country could face a political backlash or economic sanctions from the West should they disobey the ICC summons.